Conor McGregor: Dublin pub assault

-Alleged attack on Francesco Facchinetti
+Attack on Francesco Facchinetti

 On 17 October 2021, McGregor allegedly assaulted Francesco Facchinetti, an Italian musician and TV presenter, in a nightclub in Rome, breaking Facchinetti's nose in front of witnesses and bodyguards.
 A few days later, Facchinetti filed charges against McGregor for the attack.

 Alleged attack on yacht

-In January 2023, McGregor was accused of assaulting a 42-year-old woman aboard his yacht in Ibiza, Spain during his birthday party on July 22, 2022.
+In January 2023, McGregor was accused of assaulting a 42-year-old woman aboard his yacht in Ibiza, Spain, during his birthday party on 22 July 2022.
 The woman claimed she was berated by McGregor before being physically assaulted.
 She further claimed that she was forced to jump from the yacht to escape McGregor and that she sustained a broken arm in the process.
 The woman did not file a formal statement with Spanish police at the time of the incident.
-In January she gave a formal statement with Irish police, who then shared that statement with their Spanish counterparts.
+In January, she gave a formal statement with Irish police, who then shared that statement with their Spanish counterparts.
 The woman has also filed a civil suit against McGregor over the alleged incident.
-After making her formal statement the woman's car was set ablaze outside of her Dublin home.
-In February a brick was reportedly thrown through a window of that residence.
+After making her formal statement, the woman's car was burned outside of her Dublin home, though no link was made to McGregor's alleged attack.
+In February, a brick was reportedly thrown through a window of that residence.
 In late February 2023, news surfaced that the lawsuit was discontinued by the plaintiff, with no further information provided.

+Punching the Miami Heat mascot

+On 10 June 2023, McGregor appeared at Game Four of the 2023 NBA Finals in Miami, Florida, to promote his pain relief spray in a planned skit with the Miami Heat's mascot, Burnie.
+McGregor proceeded to punch the man wearing the mascot costume (Heat dancer Chris Brown) once and "knock him out", but then he dealt a second, powerful and apparently off-script punch to Brown's jaw while Brown was on the ground.
+Brown was subsequently treated in a local hospital emergency room and later released.
+Most of the crowd in attendance booed McGregor for his actions.
+On 13 June, three days after the incident, McGregor claimed that "it was a skit" and that "all is well" between the two.

+Rape and sexual assault cases

+Dublin rape case

+In March 2019, The New York Times reported that McGregor was under investigation by the Garda Síochána (police), following allegations of a sexual assault on a woman in a Dublin hotel in December 2018.
+A second allegation of sexual assault was reported in October 2019, regarding an assault on a woman in a car alleged to have taken place earlier that month.

+In January 2021, after prosecutors declined to prosecute McGregor for the 2018 alleged sexual assault, a civil claim for damages was launched in the High Court.
+A spokeswoman for McGregor said in a statement that the allegations against him were "categorically rejected" and that he was "confident that justice will prevail" in the civil case.
+In March 2022, the High Court made a pre-trial discovery order against McGregor requiring the Gardaí to disclose certain information and documents gathered by them.